 State of California Guarantees through Valley Small Business Development Corporation.
 In the event of default, Federal Guarantees cover a specific percent of principal and interest due on the loan while State guarantees cover a specific percent of principal and the same percentage of post-default interest (up to ninety days from the default date).
-The Association had credit enhancements with government agencies outstanding of \$6.1 million, \$4.1 million, and \$3.7 million at December 31, 2018, 2017, and 2016, respectively.
+The Association had guaranteed volume with government agencies outstanding of \$5.0 million, \$6.1 million, and \$4.1 million at December 31, 2019, 2018, and 2017, respectively.